Biblical Values in the Political Realm

 It’s time for a radical realignment; not in the political realm, but in us.
 We are citizens of God’s kingdom who happen to be Americans.
 Our relationship with God must supersede everything else in life and govern whatever we think and do.

 I recommend allowing biblical values to influence our thinking, speech and actions in every part of life.
-In particular, when deciding among candidates running for office, our criteria for choosing should include whether they strongly support biblical values in their personal lives, public lives and voting records.
-As we exercise our civil rights by influencing our government officials and elected representatives, biblical values should govern what we say and do.
+For example, when deciding among candidates running for office, our criteria for choosing should include whether they strongly support biblical values in their personal lives, public lives and voting records.
+Also, as we exercise our civil rights by influencing our government officials and elected representatives, biblical values should govern what we say and do.

 Please vote at every opportunity and according to biblical values.
 Please contact your government officials and elected representatives on important issues, demonstrating godly character and promoting biblical values.
-Please respect those who hold different values or who represent biblical values differently.
+Please be respectful when talking with those who hold different values or who represent biblical values differently.